adrocampos/EEG-Droid/docs/epilepsy.md

 <a name="introduction"></a>
 ### Introduction
 In the next paragraphs, we write some answers to the most usually ask questions about seizures & epilepsy.
 All the information collected here is obtained from scientific sources, and we try to provide reliable and clear information about these topics.
-This guide leaves a lot of details out and should be considered only as an overview of the matter.
-If you have doubts about your health or think that you may suffer from seizures or epilepsy, it is necessary to visit a doctor.
+However, this guide leaves a lot of details out and should be considered only as an overview of the matter.
+If you have doubts about your health or think that you may suffer from seizures or epilepsy, you should visit a doctor.
 Only a physician can establish a reliable diagnostic of your symptoms.
-Early detection of this condition could help to improve the quality of life and minimizing the risk.
+Early detection of this condition could help to improve the quality of life and minimize the risk of further complications.

 <a name="what_is_a_seizure"></a>
 ### What is a seizure?